Practitioners' Perspectives on Designing Data Visualizations for the General Public: Findings

 \section{Findings}

-The findings are structured according to the following themes, which loosely align with our research questions: the role of casual data visualizations in practice (RQ-1, Subsection \ref{subsection:process}), designing for the target audience (RQ-2, Subsection \ref{subsection:audience}), and testing what works (RQ-3, Subsection \ref{subsection:testing}).
-Quotes are provided with a participant ID indicative of the participant's group affiliation (e.g., News-Orga-1 for a person working for a news organization as described in \autoref{tab:participants-jobroles}).
+The following sections present four main areas of insight from our analysis: the evolving visibility and institutional role of data visualization in journalism (Section~\ref{subsection:role}), practitioners' notions of their target audience (Section~\ref{subsection:audience}, RQ-1), strategies for designing for broad general audiences (Section~\ref{subsection:strategies}, RQ-1), and the evaluation approaches participants described (Section~\ref{subsection:testing}, RQ-2).
+Quotes are provided with a participant ID indicative of the participant's group affiliation (e.g., News-Orga-1 for a person working for a news organization) as described in \autoref{tab:participants-jobroles}.